IMPORTANT – PLEASE READ CAREFULLY

 In no event will we or the Program Manager be liable for consequential damages (including lost profits), extraordinary damages, special or punitive damages.
 We or the Program Manager will not be liable, for instance: (1) if, through no fault of ours or of the Program Manager, you do not have enough funds available in your Card Account to complete the transaction; (2) if a merchant refuses to accept your Card or provide cash back; (3) if an ATM where you are making a cash withdrawal does not have enough cash; (4) if an electronic terminal where you are making a transaction does not operate properly, and you knew about the problem when you initiated the transaction; (5) if access to your Card has been blocked after you reported your Card or Access Code(s) (“Access Code” includes your user ID(s), password(s), PIN(s), and any other access code or credential related to your Card Account) lost or stolen; (6) if there is a hold or your funds are subject to legal process or other encumbrance restricting their use; (7) if we or the Program Manager have reason to believe the requested transaction is unauthorized; (8) if circumstances beyond our or the Program Manager’s control (such as fire, flood or computer or communication failure) prevent the completion of the transaction, despite reasonable precautions that we or the Program Manager have taken; or (9) for any other exception stated in our Agreement with you.

-If you think an error has occurred in your Card Account, promptly call the number on the back of your Card, 866-674-9630 or write to email@example.com.
+If you think an error has occurred in your Card Account, promptly call the number on the back of your Card, 866-674-9630 or write to firstname.lastname@example.org.
 We will allow you to report an error until 60 days after the earlier of the date you electronically access your Card Account, if the error could be viewed in your electronic history, or the date we sent the FIRST written history on which the error appeared.
 You may request a written history of your transactions at any time by calling the number on the back of your Card or 866-674-9630 , or by visiting www.hellosimba.com or writing to the Program Manager at Simon Wallet, Inc. dba Simba, 115 Broadway, 5th Floor, NY, NY 10006 You will need to tell us: (1) your name and Card Number; (2) why you believe there is an error, and the dollar amount involved, and (3) approximately when the error took place.
 If you tell us orally, we will require that you send your complaint or question in writing within 10 business days.
 We will determine whether an error occurred within 10 business days (five business days for Visa Point of Sale Signature unauthorized debit transactions, unless the dispute resolution team determines an exceptional basis exists, in which case Visa allows an additional five business days in which to provide the provisional credit) after we hear from you and will correct any error promptly.
 If we need more time, however, we may take up to 45 days to investigate your complaint or question.
 If we decide to do this, we will provisionally credit your Card within 10 business days (five business days for Visa Point-of Sale Signature unauthorized debit transactions, unless the dispute resolution team determines an exceptional basis exists, in which case Visa allows an additional five business days in which to provide the provisional credit) for the amount you think is in error, so that you will have the use of the money during the time it takes to complete the investigation.
 If we ask you to put your complaint or question in writing and you do not provide it within 10 business days, (five business days for Visa Point-of Sale Signature unauthorized debit transactions) we may not credit your Card Account.
 For errors involving new Cards (that is, Cards for which the initial deposit or value load occurred within the last 30 days), POS transactions, or foreign-initiated transactions, we may take up to 90 days to investigate your complaint or question.
+For new Card Accounts, we may take up to 20 business days to provisionally credit your Account for the amount you think is in error.
 We will tell you the results within three business days after completing the investigation.
 If we decide that there was no error, we will send you a written explanation and debit your Card Account for the amount of the provisional credit.
 You may ask for copies of the documents that we used in our investigation.
 If you need more information about our error-resolution procedures, call the Program Manager at the number on the back of your Card.

 If you believe your Card, Access Code(s), or PIN has been lost or stolen, call the number on the back of your Card, or 866-674-9630, or send notice through email@example.com, or write to the Program Manager at Simon Wallet, Inc. dba Simba, 115 Broadway, 5th Floor, NY, NY 10006.
 You should also call 866-674-9630, the number on the back of your Card or write to the address shown here if you believe an electronic transfer has been made using the information from your Card, Access Code(s), or PIN without your permission.